-- When the requirement results in undue hardship or inconvenience to the traveler.
+- When the requirement results in undue hardship to the traveler.

 - When the ultimate cost to the University is less.
 For example, when two or more employees travel together in the same automobile, the total transportation cost may be less than two tourist-class air fares.
 Other considerations include loss of productive time and increased food and lodging costs.

-- When a flight to or from a point outside the continental U.S. is over 14 hours long (not including domestic layover time).
-In this case, business class (premium class other than first class) air fare may be permitted.
+- When one leg of the flight outside the continental U.S. is over 14 hours long business class (premium class other than first class) air fare may be permitted.

 The responsible department chair, unit head, principal investigator, or project director must endorse a statement on a Travel Authority describing the extenuating circumstances that justify the exception.
 If the traveler is an administrator, his or her supervisor must endorse the statement.
 In the absence of a specific statement, travel by air coach or tourist class is presumed and authorized.

 Route the exception Travel Authority to the Executive Director for Business Services/Controller prior to the trip.